0xAegis/contracts/README.md

 ## Seting up the environment

-Install the required Node dependencies with _yarn_
+Install the required Node dependencies with _yarn_.

 ```
 $ yarn install